unix/func/docs/guide.md

 |--package.json
 ```

-You can start development by running the following commands:
+Enter the command to start:
 ```bash
 npm i && npm start
 ```

-So far, all the preparations have been completed, you can browse the examples in `commands` / `options`,
+So far, all the preparations have been completed.

+You can browse the examples in `commands` / `options`,
 try to modify them and make your commands run to see how it goes.

-Someone may wonder what is my command?
-In fact, it is the name of your folder.
-You can notice that there is the item of `bin` in `package.json`, which is used to define your command.
-The default is your item name (assigned when the template was initialized).
-Certainly, you can modify it at any time, only if you don't forget to run `npm start` once for initialization after it's modified.

 ## Bundle